giddydog/test/olcs-static-README.md

 To view the compiled end result, visit [http://olcs.github.io/olcs-static/](http://olcs.github.io/olcs-static/).

 ### Change History
 Updated for the OLCS Private Beta.
+For a detailed change log, see the file named [CHANGELOG.md](./CHANGELOG.md).

 ### Known Issues
 There are no known issues with the Address Service.